comstock/grep/README.md

-# awk scripts for DRS deposit reports
+# awk scripts for DRS

 ### awk scripts for image-only deposit reports